 Even when quilting, I have found the HD3000 to work like a charm.
 With commercial machines, many models simply can’t be used for quilting, but this model can.

 I think I have raved enough about this Janome model.
 It’s fast, powerful and easy to use from start to finish.
 The 18-stitch options are more than enough for making something simple like a scarf or hemming pants, while tighter stitches are perfect for jeans or bags that need strong stitches.

-I’ve sewn pants, shirts, hemmed pants, repaired a sash cord and probably forgot to mention a few other projects that I forgot about.
-In all, if I had to choose one sewing machine that is meant for heavy duty use, it would be the HD3000 – hands down.
-It provides the reliability of a commercial sewing machine at an affordable price.
+I’ve sewn pants, shirts, hemmed pants, sew through denim, repaired a sash cord and probably forgot to mention a few other projects that I forgot about.
+In all, if I had to choose one make and model that is meant for heavy duty use, it would be the HD3000 – hands down.
+It provides the reliability of a commercial machine at an affordable price.

 Hello and welcome to my website!
 My name is Shannon and I have been and avid quilter for over 25 years.
 My love of quilts came at an early age where I was taught by my grandmother when I was around 12 years old and her patience and love of quilting brought me to where I am today.